Libyan Center For Archives and Historical Studies

 Ordering your material

 Many things at the Markaz are still not formalized, including the process of ordering materials.
 For pre-modern material, you will need a letter from your supervisor explaining your research interests and listing the manuscripts you want to see, although that is not always required.
-If a manuscript has already been edited by a local researchers, explain that you are not editing it but just reading/viewing it.
+If a manuscript has already been edited by local researchers, explain that you are not editing it but just reading/viewing it.

 Ordering scans